biancamika/digital-garden/content/private/Interview Notes.md

 		- Can be a downside of her optimistic scenario...she acknowledges this
 	- Dating is an unnatural process...people think really superficially
 		- standards set by K-Pop idols or celebrities
+- **Entertainment** (kind of related to socialization)
+	- Tiktok algorithm
 -

 ###### Probable

 ### Foresight
+#### MB
+- Personal background
+	- Value: "For whom?"; "Para kanino?"
+- Envision
+	- Emerging technologies:
+		- Artificial intelligence
+			- powered by massive, unconsented data collection
+		- digitalization/digital transformation
+			- people may not realize the implications...E.G. privacy
+	- How the PH interacts in a global economy
+		- AI is built on labor....outsourcing companies (e.g. labelling)
+	- Climate change implications
+	- Lifestyle/behavior
+		- Context: pandemic -> massive adoption of technologies
+		- doesn't think that there would be fundamental changes; things would just be expressed differently
+		- evolution of values: culture of family...in social media
+			- would people converse via VR?
+AI-generated avatars?
+			- essence remains the same
+		- we're still the same society
+		- Look at how barangays converse...very community-based
+		- internet cafes as the center of hangouts
+		- tiktoks and mobas as bonding activities...Filipinos finding ways to pass the time despite intense hardships
+- Context
+	- Economy is built around service sector (largely fuelled by BPO)
+		- Because of AI...there may be no need for this industry...or this sector may integrate AI.
+Loss of jobs + new jobs
+		- things are getting more expensive
+	- Ecological
+		- AI acquires massive computing power....massive energy output. data centers, computer chips, etc.
+		- will further intensify climate change, which PH is at the forefront of
+		- more rapid dipilidation of our ecosystems due to the pressing need for technological advancement
+	- Socio-cultural + Political
+		- Filipino family; Filipino community
+		- Social media influencing people at such a fast scale
+		- What will develop in the next few decades: the pace? at which information is disseminated
+			- E..G. phone calling years ago v.s. text messaging now
+		- makes it easier for bad actors to disseminate misinformation
+		- habits of content consumption (from radio to internet)
+		- AI will probably further blur boundaries...make it easier to track?
+		- Cambridge Analytica
+- Interpret
+	- GCash: example of sudden adoption bc of the pandemic (necessity)
+		- Treated as a black box (especially since it's so adaptable)
+		- E.G. scams are so easy....bc of little security
+		- Extended family supporting each other
+	- Filipinos treat technology like a black box
+		- they care about the end, not the means?
+- History
+	- Things happen out of necessity
+	- local culture mismatches with global culture (e.g. BTS wouldn't have been as big)
+	- affordability of the internet
+#### MA
+- Personal background
+	- Values
+		- Doesn't feel like he represents digital rights advocacy as much
+- Significant emerging technologies
+	- A lot of the technologies we think will appear in the next two decades is already here, but it's maybe not in the Philippines.
+		- National ID system
+		- SIM card registration
+	- Digital money
+		- E.G. Amazon paying workers with points
+		- Digital entrapments of finance
+	- Really restrictive technologies will become more present; a lot of what we describe as dystopian set-ups are already happening everywhere
+	- Digitalization as development
+- Changes in lifestyle or behavior patterns
+- How might our values, priorities, and aspirations evolve?
+- Cultural practices or traditions
+	- social media and memory
+- Impact on various systems
+- What values do these institutions hold?
+	- US empire, colonization....values of dispossesion
+- I just need to ask about:
+	- Interpretation
+	- Historicization
 #### LB
 ##### Notes
 - social networking and e-commerce were raw concepts back then, they couldn't really be executed without big corporations